03: HOUSE BREAKING – Patience, patience, and more patience needed

 Pick him up and go outside

-When he is on the grass outside, I wait for his action saying “go pee” or ‘go potty” whichever is appropriate for that outing…as soon as he crouches to do his business, I praise him…”Good Mico, good doggy, good Mico.”
+When he is on the grass outside, I wait for his action to start saying “go pee” or ‘go potty” whichever is appropriate for that outing…as soon as he crouches to do his business, I praise him…”Good Mico, good doggy, good Mico.”

 The signals